Professional wrestling: Ring entrance

 Special ring entrances are also developed for big occasions, most notably the WrestleMania event.
 For example, WrestleMania III and VI both saw all wrestlers enter the arena on motorized miniature wrestling rings.
 Live bands are sometimes hired to perform live entrance music at special events.
 John Cena and Triple H are particularly notable in recent years for their highly theatrical entrances at WrestleMania.

-Women participation
+Training and qualifications

+Physical fitness is considered the minimum requirement for entry in the field, with most professional wrestlers having at least some athletic background or training.
+Professional wrestlers receive at least some formal training in specialized professional wrestling schools or academies; these institutions can be independent or associated with a specific promotion.
+Candidates are typically trained and coached by experienced professional wrestlers; training regimens encompass both the athletic and performative aspects of professional wrestling, including physical fitness, choreography, and dramatization.
+Trainees are often pitted against one another or with their instructors in matches before small crowds to demonstrate and refine their skill in improvisation, mock combat, and stage presence.